UlisseLab/ulisselab.github.io/content/writeups/2025/trx/perfect-bird/index.md

 > print("Hello world")!
 > ```

-I think about ways to decypher the code, and I come up with the idea of writing a script to convert the code to a more readable form.
-I first think about converting it to Python, but then I change my mind and decide to convert it to JavaScript, as it's more similar to the original language.
+I start thinking about ways to decipher the code and come up with the idea of writing a script to rewrite it into an existing language (one with an existing interpreter!).

+At first, I consider converting it to Python, but then I realize JavaScript would be a better choice since it’s closer to the original language.

-I write a Python script to convert the code to JavaScript, and then I run it to get the output.
+So, I write a Python script to convert the code to JavaScript and run it to see the output.

 ### Converting DreamBerd to JavaScript

+The key here is that we don’t need a _perfect_ (pun intended) conversion—just something accurate enough to run the challenge code.
+It doesn’t have to handle every possible DreamBerd program, just this one.

 The first thing we need to do is to fix the lifetimes in the code.